johno/pixyll/_posts/2022-04-26-Multi-Member-LLC.md

 Some states limit the amount of profits Members can take in a default setup.
 In an S-Corp, however, there is no limit on how much of the LLC’s profit you and the rest of the Shareholders can receive.

 You can optimize your income in an S-Corp and pay less tax by splitting your earnings between salary and dividends.
-In a default, LLC Members are only paid Distributions.
+In a default LLC, Members are only paid Distributions.

 Since owners contribute to the business, you are exempt from paying Self-Employment Tax on your employee Salary.
 The company pays your Social Security and Medicare taxes (i.e. Self-Employment Tax) so you don’t have to.